maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 If you work with trees (be it phylogenetics or not) and you regularly use python, you have probably used or heard about one of the following packages: [Bio.phylo](https://github.com/biopython/biopython/tree/master/Bio/Phylo), [dendropy](https://pythonhosted.org/DendroPy/) and [ete](etetoolkit.org).

-While each one of those packages has its own unique strengths and weaknesses., I particulary like the **ETE** module.
+While each one of those packages has its own unique strengths and weaknesses, I particulary like the **ETE** module.
 Here is why !

 <!--more-->

 This post is based on one of my past presentation at [monbug](http://www.monbug.ca/).
-The github repository with all the file can be found here : https://github.com/maclandrol/monbug_ete .
+The github repository with all the file can be found here : [https://github.com/maclandrol/monbug_ete](https://github.com/maclandrol/monbug_ete).
 You could use [nbviewer](http://nbviewer.ipython.org/github/maclandrol/monbug_ete/blob/master/mon_bug_sep3.ipynb) to view the notebook if you prefer.

 ### What's ETE ??
-ETE is a python **E**nvironment for **T**ree **E**xploration created by _Jaime Huerta-Cepas_.
+ETE is a python **E**nvironment for **T**ree **E**xploration created by [Jaime Huerta-Cepas](https://github.com/jhcepas).

-It's a framework that assists in the manipulation of any type of hierarchical tree (this include reading, writing, visualisation, annotation, etc).
-The current version is ```ete3```
+It's a framework that assists in the manipulation of any type of hierarchical tree (ie reading, writing, visualisation, annotation, etc).
+The current latest version is [```ete3```](https://github.com/jhcepas/ete).

 ### Installation

 You can install ETE simply by using pip : ```pip install ete3```.
-Check this link for more detail about optionnal/unmet dependencies : http://etetoolkit.org/download/
+Check this link for more details about optionnal/unmet dependencies : [http://etetoolkit.org/download/](http://etetoolkit.org/download/)

 ### Quick introduction to the API

-A great in-depth tutorial for working with tree data structure in ete is provided by the author here : http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html
+A great in-depth tutorial for working with tree data structure in ete is provided by the author here : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html)

 I'll be making a light introduction to the API here, but I really recommend you to read the official doc!
 Let's take a quick glance at the available tree data structure in ete :